FREE Beginner Exercise routines are coming your way – here’s why.

 Hand Walk – Begin standing, then lower your hands towards the floor, bending at the hips.
 Start “walking” your hands forward while your feet remain planted on the ground, until you reach a push up position.
 Now start walking your toes in very tiny steps towards your hands, until you are bent at the waist again.
 Go straight into the next repetition without standing up.

 Lateral Lunge – Start standing with feet hip-width apart.
 Take a step to the side with one leg.
 The leg that steps out bends at the knee, while the stationary leg stretches into a straight line.
 Ensure the knee of the bent leg does not go past your toes (sticking your butt out helps).

-Inverted Hamstring – Start standing with feet hip-to-shoulder-width apart.
+Inverted Hamstring – Start standing with feet hip to shoulder-width apart.
 Lean forward at the waist while lifting one leg off the floor in a straight line.
-Return to start position and repeat on other side (you may alternate sides or do all repetitions on one side and then switch).
+Return to starting position and repeat on other side (you may alternate sides or do all repetitions on one side and then switch).

-Drop Lunge – Start standing, with fee shoulder-width apart.
+Drop Lunge – Start standing, with feet shoulder-width apart.
 Move one leg back and cross it behind your stationary leg, then drop down.

-Workout (do 3 sets of 10-12 repetitions, with no rest between exercises.
-Rest 1 minute between sets):
+Do 3 sets of 10-12 repetitions, with no rest between exercises.
+Rest 1 minute between sets.

 Squats: Start standing with feet shoulder width apart.
 Pretend you are about to sit in a chair that’s just out of reach for your bottom.
 Ensure to keep back straight and neck neutral (look forward).
 You may put your hands in front of you to aid with balance.
 If this is too difficult, start with an actual chair and sit and stand, using the same technique.
 Once you feel more confident, remove the chair.